Tuesday, April 29, 2008

 1. Cut from light cardboard the templates as shown below.

-15. Now with your yo-yo's facing inside, sew them to the edge of your main fabric.16.
-Once both yo-yo's are sewn on, turn the ready threader so that the buttons face outwards.
+16. Once both yo-yo's are sewn on, turn the ready threader so that the buttons face outwards.

 17. Now put your cotton in place, and slide your needle into the felt, and you are finished!